APogue/APogue.github.io/_includes/sections/early-messaging-pro-palestinian-main.md

 [Figure 11](##fig:sjp-insta-early) shows an SJP Instagram post from 2022.
 Early messaging suggests key terms within the lexicon of SJP and perhaps the pro-Palestinian movement in general.
-Terms such as “Zionism” and “IOF” (rather than IDF) are used here.
+Terms such as “Zionism” and “IOF” are used here.
 The definition of these terms can vary widely based on context and are used within both the pro-Palestinian and pro-Israel conversation.
 Teach-ins are a regular practice among student organizations; empowering them to define these words within their pedagogy.
 SJP’s early messaging suggests frustration with UC involvement with “IOF” interest groups.
 They also state “The UCs are limiting the knowledge on Arab and Muslim communities by omitting an Arab studies department or classes focusing on Palestinian perspective, thus endorsing Zionist ideology through erasing by opposing narratives.”